 Customizing Tablature Notation

-By opening the Measure Dialog on any tab measure, the following subheading will appear in the place of the Clef option.
-This will provide options to toggle rhythm notation and stems, as well as adjusting stem lengths and tuning.
-For each of the following, look within the Notes Toolbar:
+By opening the Measure Dialog on any tab measure, a TAB subheading will appear in place of the Clef option.
+This will provide contextual settings to toggle rhythm notation and stems, as well as adjusting stem lengths and tuning.